ProboCI/probo-docs/docs/plugins/wordpress-plugin.md

 ### Known Issues

-Currenty in Wordpress 4.8.x the MySQL database collation can be in a COLLATION format, `utf8mb4_unicode_520_ci`, that is unsupported by our current docker images depending on your site's current MySQL Server version.
-If you exported your DB from MySQL 5.6 or higher you might receive the following error:
+Currenty in Wordpress 4.8.x, the MySQL database collation can be in COLLATION format `utf8mb4_unicode_520_ci`.
+This format is unsupported by our current docker images depending on your site's MySQL Server version.
+If you exported your DB from MySQL 5.6 or higher, you might receive the following error:

     ERROR 1273 (HY000) at line 25: Unknown collation: 'utf8mb4_unicode_520_ci'

-You will need to modify your exported `sitename.sql` file to allow your exported DB to import properly on Probo's current Docker images
+You will need to modify your exported `sitename.sql` file to allow your exported DB to import properly on Probo's current Docker images.

 #### Workaround:

 Find and replace `utf8mb4_unicode_520_ci` with `utf8mb4_unicode_ci` in your exported `sitename.sql` file.
-Then upload this modified file as a Probo Asset and set this DB as an asset in  your .probo.yaml file.
-Once we have newer docker images created that support the newer `utf8mb4_unicode_520_ci` format this will no longer be neccessary.
+Then, upload this modified file as a Probo Asset, and set this DB as an asset in  your `.probo.yaml` file.
+This will no longer be neccessary once we create docker images that support the newer `utf8mb4_unicode_520_ci` format.

 ## Additional Options